matifhafeez/Covid19/README.md

 # PortfolioProjects
 In this project, I have done some basic data analysis using sql.
-I have used some basic aggregates like MAX() etc. Moreover, I have used some window functions to demonstrate the power of sql.
+I have used aggregates like MAX() etc. Moreover, I have used some window functions to demonstrate the power of sql.